Chart Color Schemes

 Bexley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Bexley has a high level of cultural diversity, with 45.2% of its population born overseas and 59.2% speaking a language other than English at home.
 Christianity is the main religion in Bexley, comprising 54.9% of people.
-Islam is overrepresented in Bexley, making up 17.7% compared to the Greater Sydney average of 6.8%.
+Islam is overrepresented in Bexley, making up 17.7% of the population compared to Greater Sydney's average of 6.8%.

 Frequently Asked Questions - Diversity